LogtalkDotOrg/logtalk3/tools/debugger/NOTES.md

 debugger, open the `manuals/index.html` file in a web browser and consult the debugging section of the User Manual.

+The `dump_trace.lgt` contains a simple code example on how to redirect a goal trace to a file.

 All source files are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces).